 Sub-contractors will be listed on the Contact and Contractor form and uploaded into the ePermit application.

 Electrical permits shall be obtained by the installing contractor through MN Department of Labor and Industry Electrical Division.

 IMPORTANT: Electronic submittal document files are required to be named appropriately to ensure efficient permit processing.
-Review Naming Submittal Documents prior to starting ePermit process to ensure all files are labeled appropriately.
+Review Naming Submittal Documents (PDF) prior to starting ePermit process to ensure all files are labeled appropriately.
 See all related ePermit submittal and resubmittal requirements to help avoid delays in processing.

 Required Submittals - Documents required to be uploaded into ePermit portal at the time of application.
 Applications with incomplete submittals will be rejected and delayed.
 Project address shall be displayed on all submittal documents, forms and drawings.
 Applications with incomplete submittals will be delayed.

 All documents must be flattened, scanned or printed and unlocked in pdf format.
 Open fillable forms or documents with open control points cannot be accepted.

 - Township Approval Form (PDF) - Use form to determine if township approval is required for project location.
 Submit completed form with township approval signature if applicable.
 Do not upload if not required.

 - New Home Checklist (PDF) - Initial each item indicating the document is being included in submittals and upload signed checklist

 - Contact & Contractors Form (PDF) - To complete form, type or print neatly.
 Upload completed contact and contractor form as applicable for your project.
 Contacts and sub-contractors listed will be notified of permit.